Fiserv/Commerce-Hub/docs/In-Person/Encrypted-Payments/Manual.md

 explain non-encrypted (link to PaymentCard on PaymentCard article) and encrypted manual , outline the requirements to submit a PaymentCard as encrypted source, reference PaymentCard for example layout, need JSON, request, response.

 Add to PaymentCard mention encrypted and link back to this article
 - terminal managed: encryptedBlock and keyID (this in the ISO/UMF spec) used in CP transactions (link to docs/In-Person/Encrypted-Payments/Manual.md)
 - merchant managed: cardData and encryptedKey is merchant managed encryption used in CNP (put this example in PaymentCard (might not be supported yet will verify))

 -->

+Encrypted manual key entry, also known as EMV Fallback, involves manually entering the payment source details a payment terminal.
+This can be used when the payment terminal fails to obtain the card details from the card's chip or magnetic stripe.

+An EMV fallback transaction occur when an EMV-enabled payment card fails to complete the payment using EMV technology.
+In these instances, the merchant might “fall back” to processing the payment by manually entering the card details or swiping the magnetic stripe.

+EMV fallback transactions only apply to card-present transactions where physical cards are presented by cardholders at payment terminals.

 ---

 ### Minimum Requirements